-You can perform unlimited undo and redo of almost all actions in Tableau Desktop, as well as the content viewing and authoring modes of Tableau Online and Tableau Server.
+You can perform unlimited undo and redo of almost all actions in Tableau Desktop, as well as the content viewing and authoring modes of Tableau Cloud and Tableau Server.
 For example, you can quickly return to a sheet you were just viewing, or you can cycle through changes to a data source you're editing.

 Tableau saves your undo and redo history across all worksheets until you exit; the history isn't saved between sessions.